After I wrote the post comparing Ultramarine to Cobalt, I've had several people ask, "What about Phthalo blue?"

 To give you the best idea of the range possible for each mix, I displayed two colors per mix: the first (left) is the mixed color dominant, the second mix (right) is the blue dominant.

-I've heard through the watercolor grapevine that Phthalo blue GS is a better mixer than RS, but based on my experiences, I don't agree.
+I've heard through the watercolor grapevine that Phthalo blue GS is a better mixer than RS, but based on my experiences, I disagree.
 No matter which blue one chooses, a beautiful range is easily possible, and results aren't so varied that choosing one blue over the other should make or break a painting.
 All of these blues could be further modified by additional mixing.

 More important than any particular blue is a painter's personal preference and knowledge of the subject.
 For example, are cool/receding hues desired?
 Go with Phthalo blue RS or cobalt.
 If you love granulation or want a blue that will pop, choose ultramarine.
 If you constantly need a spring green or clear teal, hang out with Phthalo blue GS.